Skip to content

 95 confidence interval formula?

-Short answer: feed the figures into the Confidence Interval calculadora widget and it'll show the working.
+Short answer: feed the figures into the Confidence Interval calculator widget and it'll show the working.
 Work out 90%, 95% or 99% confidence intervals for a mean or proportion, with sample-size guidance and margin of error shown.

 Sample size confidence interval?

-Quick version: open the Confidence Interval calculadora widget at the top of the page.
+Quick version: open the Confidence Interval calculator widget at the top of the page.
 Work out 90%, 95% or 99% confidence intervals for a mean or proportion, with sample-size guidance and margin of error shown.

 Margin of error?

-What is confidence interval?
+What is confidence interval calculator?

 Here's the plain-English summary: every figure is cross-checked against NIST and the wider data.
 If you notice a stale rate, email the editorial desk and we'll patch it in under 24 hours.

-How to calculate confidence interval?
+How to calculate confidence interval calculator?

 In one line: yes, everything runs in your browser.
 No inputs are sent to our servers or any third party, nothing is logged and nothing persists after you close the tab.

-Confidence interval formula?
+Confidence interval calculator formula?

-Put simply, Confidence Interval calculadora is free to use, free to share and free to embed — pass the URL around a class, a slack channel or a family chat.
+Put simply, Confidence Interval calculator is free to use, free to share and free to embed — pass the URL around a class, a slack channel or a family chat.
 The editorial policy covers attribution.

-Confidence interval example?
+Confidence interval calculator example?

-Short answer: the short method: write the inputs in the units shown, run the calculation, then sense-check the answer against an order-of-magnitude estimate in your head.
+The direct take: the short method: write the inputs in the units shown, run the calculation, then sense-check the answer against an order-of-magnitude estimate in your head.

-Confidence interval worked example?
+Confidence interval calculator worked example?

-Quick version: if the result surprises you, run it a second time with slightly different inputs — small swings often reveal a unit or rounding issue in the original figures.
+Straightforward answer: if the result surprises you, run it a second time with slightly different inputs — small swings often reveal a unit or rounding issue in the original figures.

-Confidence interval explained?
+Confidence interval calculator explained?

-Practically speaking, a calculadora is a sanity check, not a verdict.
+Without the jargon, a calculadora is a sanity check, not a verdict.
 For anything legally binding — contracts, tax filings, medical decisions — bring the figure to a qualified professional as a starting point.

-Confidence interval definition?
+Confidence interval calculator definition?

-Here's the plain-English summary: Work out 90%, 95% or 99% confidence intervals for a mean or proportion, with sample-size guidance and margin of error shown.
+Tldr: Work out 90%, 95% or 99% confidence intervals for a mean or proportion, with sample-size guidance and margin of error shown.
 The page walks through the method in full so you can answer follow-up questions without guessing.

-Confidence interval meaning?
+Confidence interval calculator meaning?

-Confidence interval step by step?
+Confidence interval calculator step by step?

 References